-There are currently no non-market units in electoral area G, and 11 households in the private market receive rent subsidy from BC Housing.
+There are currently no non-market units in electoral area H, and ten households receive rent subsidy from BC Housing in the private market.

-Renter households in electoral area G making less than \$48,400 per year tend to spend more than 30% of their annual income on housing expenses, placing these households in core housing need, while renter households making less than \$26,600 per year tend to spend more than 50% of their annual income on housing expenses, placing them in extreme core housing need.
-This analysis suggests that 59% of electoral area G's renter households are in core housing need and 28% are in extreme core housing need.
+Renter households in electoral area H making less than \$48,400 per year tend to spend more than 30% of their annual income on housing expenses, placing these households in core housing need, while renter households making less than \$26,600 per year tend to spend more than 50% of their annual income on housing expenses, placing them in extreme core housing need.
+This analysis suggests that 49% of electoral area H's renter households are in core housing need and 20% are in extreme core housing need.
 In addition, households with incomes below approximately \$57,000 will not be able to afford renting in new developments.

-The majority of owner households with mortgages in electoral area G making below \$63,800 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
-This analysis suggests that 13% of electoral area G's owner households are in core housing need.
+The majority of owner households with mortgages in electoral area H making below \$60,400 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
+This analysis suggests that 14% of electoral area H's owner households are in core housing need.

-Engagement results from electoral area G respondents were consistent with regional engagement results, which identified a need for a spectrum of affordable housing options.
-Specifically, electoral area G respondents highlighted the need for more affordable rental units.
-Electoral area G respondents suggested facilitating the allowance of secondary suites, particularly on large acreages.
-Interviews suggested that the large number of recreational properties and high construction costs on the gulf islands are a barrier to affordable housing on the gulf islands.
+Engagement results from electoral area H respondents were consistent with regional engagement results which identified a need for a spectrum of affordable housing options.
+Specifically, electoral area H respondents expressed the need for secondary suites and additional dwellings on existing lots and suggested zoning bylaw modifications to achieve this.